PasqualeAuriemma/Soms/README.md

 http://www.ai-junkie.com/ann/som/som1.html

-In this example I train the model with two dataset, mnist and color.
+In this example I train the model with two dataset: mnist and color.
 If you installed Tensorflow before, you would run two main in python:

 python main.py